Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Related Work

-\textit{Inverse Optimization}: Inverse optimization, broadly refers to the problem of inferring parameters of an optimization problem by observing the optimal solution \cite{chan2021inverse}.
+\textit{Inverse Optimization}: Inverse optimization broadly refers to the problem of inferring parameters of an optimization problem by observing the optimal solution \cite{chan2021inverse, li2023cost}.
 The majority of the work revolves around estimating parameters in the objective function.
 For linear objective functions and constraints, \cite{ahuja2001inverse} formulate the inverse optimization problem also as a linear problem.
 Regarding constraint inference, \cite{chan2020inverse} infer the left-hand side of linear constraints of a linear forward optimization problem.
 Finally, \cite{ghobadi2021inferring} provides a convex formulation for inferring both the left and right-hand side of linear constraints in linear optimization problems.

-In our work, we base our constraint inference method, on minimizing the KKT residual of the optimization problem.
+In our work, we base our constraint inference method on minimizing the KKT residual of the optimization problem.

 \textit{KKT Residual and alternating optimization}: In optimal control, the KKT conditions are necessary conditions for the optimality of a sequence of states and controls.
-Recent works \cite{levine2012continuous,englert2017inverse,awasthi2019forward,menner2020maximum} proposed to minimize the residual of the KKT conditions as a way to find the best cost function such that the computed trajectory matches the expert demonstrations.
-The benefit of the KKT residual formulation is that it could be convex if the cost function itself is a convex function of the cost parameter \cite{englert2017inverse,keshavarz2011imputing}.
+Recent works \cite{englert2017inverse,awasthi2019forward,menner2020maximum} proposed to minimize the residual of the KKT conditions as a way to find the best cost function such that the computed trajectory matches the expert demonstrations.
+A benefit of the KKT residual formulation is that it can be convex in the unknown parameters for some classes of problems \cite{englert2017inverse,keshavarz2011imputing}.
 Moreover, the KKT residual formulation can be extended to solve the inverse optimal control problem with inequality constraints on states and controls \cite{englert2017inverse}.